Olivier-plessis/melos_and_mason_bricks/bricks/scaffold_app/README.md

 | `add_dev_dependencies`| Add dev dependencies to your project and separate them with a comma | ''                                   | `string` |
 | `codegen`             | Do you want to use go_router_builder?                      | false                                          | `boolean`|

+##
+Follow the instructions in the prompt and **VOILA**, your app is now installed inside app folder and configured.

 ## Output 📦